Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Operation results

 The ethanol circulation is switched off manually, and the valves before and after the diaphragm compressor are closed, after few minutes of the self-circulation of the diaphragm compressor, the operation of the diaphragm compressor is switched off.
 In the meanwhile, the valve of the auxiliary recuperation system is switched on manually, and the residual xenon in the detector is recuperated in the bottles immersed in the liquid nitrogen at the flow rate of 50 SLPM.
 Finally, refill the high-pressure xenon in the 5 L buffer back to the 200 L buffer via the regulator of the reflux pipeline, in order to balance the pressure before and after the compressor to avoid damaging the diaphragm.

 The pressure of the dark matter detector and the ethanol circulation rate at shut down process are shown in figure ~\ref{fig:4:4}.
 From the figure, the pressure of the detector increases to $2.7\times10^{5}$ Pa at the beginning of this process because of the shut down of the diaphragm compressor.
 Then the pressure of the detector starts to decrease after 1 h because the continuously operation of the auxiliary recuperation system.
 The recuperation of the xenon is completed when the pressure of the dark matter detector decreases to $1\times10^{5}$ Pa.
-The Xe left inside the detector is used for protection.
+The Xe left inside the detector is used to keep the positive pressure, which could protect the detector from being contaminated completely if an accidental leakage happen.

 According to the experimental data, about 5.57 tons of Xe is recuperated by the diaphragm compressor, and the rest Xe of 26 kg is recuperated by the assistant recuperation system.